Swe Win, editor-in-chief of Myanmar Now, will stand trial in August on charges of defaming an ultranationalist Buddhist monk.

 Authorities in Maungdaw township question the men after they fail to produce family registration documents.

-Kyaw Min Swe and Kyaw Zwa Naing of The Voice Daily are charged under Article 25(b) of the Media Law.
+Kyaw Min Swe and Kyaw Zwa Naing of The Voice Daily are charged under Section 25(b) of the Media Law.

 Fearing new clashes, more than 700 residents from seven villages leave their homes and head to the town of Theinni.